jredmondson/gams/README.md

 # About GAMS

-The Group Autonomy for Mobile Systems (GAMS) project at Carnegie Mellon University is intended to provide a distributed operating environment for control of one or more unmanned autonomous systems (UAS).
+The Group Autonomy for Mobile Systems (GAMS) project at Koshee is intended to provide a distributed operating environment for control of one or more unmanned autonomous systems (UAS).
+GAMS originated as an open source project at Carnegie Mellon University in 2013 under the direction of Dr. James Edmondson.
 The repository is composed of C++, Java, MADARA, and some LUA bindings that enable a single person to control and understand information from a swarm of agents, robots, or UAS.
 GAMS provides developers with all tools necessary to take simulations of multi-agent systems to reality by building